NVIDIA/TensorRT-LLM/docs/source/reference/troubleshooting.md

 For example: `mpirun -n 1 python3 examples/gpt/build.py ...`

 It's critical that it's always `-n 1` regardless of how many GPUs are being used.
-If you'd use `-n 2` for a 2 GPU program it will not work. `mpirun` here isn't being used to orchestration multiple processes, but to invoke the right environment on SLURM.
+If you'd use `-n 2` for a 2 GPU program it will not work. `mpirun` here isn't being used to orchestrate multiple processes, but to invoke the right environment on SLURM.
+The internal MPI implementation deals with spawning the additional processes.